elimin8r/elimin8r/readme.txt

 ### Setup

-To start using the build tools that come with Elimin8r, you need to install the necessary dependencies.
+To start using the build tools that come with Elimin8r, you will need to install the necessary dependencies.
 Run the following command in the root of the Elimin8r theme directory:

 `$ npm install`